spinnaker/spinnakerbot/README.md

 It runs as a [Google Cloud Run service](https://console.cloud.google.com/run/detail/us-central1/spinbot/revisions?project=spinnaker-community).

+After deploying the latest version, a manual step is required to update the Google Cloud Run traffic, using the link above.

 ## How it works

 To help manage the Spinnaker GitHub repos, the bot is does two things: